riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 First off since we're just calling a Meteor method directly it doesn't seem like much of a client test, we've got no client going on here!

 Second, although it's a valid, passing test we get a nasty error showing up in the browser console due to the `not-authorized` exception that gets thrown by our method.
 Although we are checking for this exception in our test it still is going to propagate to the browser console.
-This is ugly as it means our browser console is getting populated with cruft and it's going to be easy to overlook any actual errors hitting the browser console down the line.
+This is ugly as it means our browser console is getting populated with cruft and it's going to be easy to overlook any new errors hitting the browser console down the line.

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/cruft.png" class="img-responsive" />